- Travel and Places»

 Sutro Baths was on the Point Lobos section near the top of the hill, just a few doors uphill from the world-famous Cliff House, which still stands today.
-(The Cliff House of today is the third reconstruction--it burned 3 times in the past.)
+(The Cliff House of today is the third reconstruction--it burned down twice in the past.)

 Sutro Baths and Cliff House Area